top of page

 There are (1.) random mutations, genetic drift and gene flow which are followed by (2.) the natural selection of those organisms with beneficial mutations.

-Any and all activity of a supernatural intelligence is excluded by definition.
+Any and all activity of a supernatural intelligence is excluded by definition, but only by definition.

 The following list contrasts the differences between natural science and historical evolution: